Appearance

 | Lit | — | — | no modern Chart.js wrapper exists | ✗ | ✗ | ✗ | ✗ | ✗ |

 options.onClickplus exportedgetElementAtEventhelper functions (no framework events); vue-chartjs emits no Vue events at all; ng2-charts is the only one with native framework events (chartClick/chartHover); Solid and Lit have none.
-Rozie surfaces three events —@click/@hover/@datasetClick— with structured payloads ({ event, elements, chart }, the hit elements already resolved viagetElementsAtEventForMode) identically on all six targets, and each is composed over any consumer-suppliedoptions.onClick/onHoverrather than clobbering it.
+Rozie surfaces three events,@click/@hover/@datasetClick, with structured payloads ({ event, elements, chart }, the hit elements already resolved viagetElementsAtEventForMode).
+Each is composed over any consumer-suppliedoptions.onClick/onHoverrather than clobbering it.
 One event shape to learn once, on any framework.The external-HTML tooltip as a first-class portal slot, everywhere.
-No competitor offers a framework-native tooltip slot or render-prop — on every one of them a custom HTML tooltip means hand-writing
+No competitor offers a framework-native tooltip slot or render-prop.
+On every one of them a custom HTML tooltip means hand-writing

 options.plugins.tooltip.external, a DOM-building callback that lives outside the framework's rendering model.
-Rozie surfaces it as onetooltipportal slot that emits the framework's idiomatic consumer surface — React/Solid render-prop, Vue scoped-slot, Svelte snippet, Angularng-templatecontent-child, Lit slot bridge — fed the live tooltip model ({ title, body, dataPoints, opacity }).
+Rozie surfaces it as onetooltipportal slot that emits the framework's idiomatic consumer surface (React/Solid render-prop, Vue scoped-slot, Svelte snippet, Angularng-templatecontent-child, Lit slot bridge), fed the live tooltip model ({ title, body, dataPoints, opacity }).
 The slot is guarded: omit it and you get Chart.js's default canvas tooltip on every target.
-Because canvas owns its own paint, the external tooltip is the one place a framework-native fragment can render over the chart — so Rozie implements that one well, on all six.A uniform imperative handle across all six.
-Every competitor exposes the Chart.js instance its own way — a React
+Because canvas owns its own paint, the external tooltip is the one place a framework-native fragment can render over the chart, so Rozie implements that one well.A uniform imperative handle.
+Every competitor exposes the Chart.js instance its own way: a React

 refto the instance, vue-chartjs'sref.chart, ng2-charts'sViewChild(BaseChartDirective).chart, svelte-chartjs'sbind:chart, and nothing documented on Solid/Lit.
-Rozie's$exposehandle is the same fifteen verbs —getChart/updateChart/resizeChart/resetChart/renderChart/stopChart/clearChart/getActiveElements/setActiveElements/getDatasetMeta/isDatasetVisible/setDatasetVisibility/showDataset/hideDataset/toBase64Image(PNG export) — on every target, grabbed with each framework's native ref mechanism.getChart()returns the raw instance, so the full Chart.js API is always one hop away.Angular emitted in the signals idiom. ng2-charts — the dominant Angular wrapper — is a
+Rozie's$exposehandle is the same fifteen verbs —getChart/updateChart/resizeChart/resetChart/renderChart/stopChart/clearChart/getActiveElements/setActiveElements/getDatasetMeta/isDatasetVisible/setDatasetVisibility/showDataset/hideDataset/toBase64Image(PNG export) — on every target, grabbed with each framework's native ref mechanism.getChart()returns the raw instance, so the full Chart.js API is always one hop away.Per-type components and selective registration, at parity with react-chartjs-2.
+Each package exports the eight per-type components (

 canvas[baseChart]directive built on@Input()+OnChanges, not Angular's signals model.
-Rozie's@rozie-ui/chartjs-angularis a standalone component whose props are signalinput()s and whose reactivity runs througheffect()— the Angular-19+ idiom — with the same(click)/(hover)outputs andviewChild-grabbable handle.:pluginsconsumer-extensibility, applied uniformly.
-Chart.js plugins (datalabels, annotation, zoom, a custom crosshair) are passed per-instance through:plugins— the Chart.js analog of an options bag — identically on all six targets, with no per-plugin wrapper code and zero bundle cost for plugins you don't engage.
-(This matches the per-instancepluginsprop the React/Vue/Svelte wrappers also offer; the parity point is that Rozie does it the same way everywhere.)
+Rozie's@rozie-ui/chartjs-angularis a standalone component whose props are signalinput()s and whose reactivity runs througheffect(), the Angular-19+ idiom, with the same(click)/(hover)outputs andviewChild-grabbable handle.:pluginsconsumer-extensibility, applied uniformly.
+Chart.js plugins (datalabels, annotation, zoom, a custom crosshair) are passed per-instance through:plugins, with no per-plugin wrapper code and zero bundle cost for plugins you don't engage.
+This matches the per-instancepluginsprop the React/Vue/Svelte wrappers also offer; the parity point is that Rozie does it the same way everywhere.

 React 19 and Svelte 5 are already covered upstream.
-Unlike the FullCalendar comparison, version currency is not a Rozie wedge here:
+Unlike the FullCalendar comparison, version currency is not a differentiator here:

 Try it